 In December 2012, the State of California Department of Insurance revoked his registration, alleging, “Mr. Shaw inadvertently failed to notify the State of California of the administrative action taken by the State of South Carolina within the required 30 days.”

-In January 2012, the State of Utah Insurance Commissioner revoked the registration of Shaw alleging, “Mr. Shaw inadvertently failed to report to the State of Utah the administrative action taken by the State of South Carolina within the required 30 day period.”
+In January 2012, the State of Utah Insurance Commissioner revoked his registration alleging, “Mr. Shaw inadvertently failed to report to the State of Utah the administrative action taken by the State of South Carolina within the required 30 day period.”

-In April 2011, the Commonwealth of Virginia State Corporation Commission revoked the registration of Shaw, alleging, “Mr. Shaw inadvertently failed to report to the Commonwealth of Virginia the administrative action taken by the State of South Carolina within the required 30 day period.”
+In April 2011, the Commonwealth of Virginia State Corporation Commission revoked his registration alleging, “Mr. Shaw inadvertently failed to report to the Commonwealth of Virginia the administrative action taken by the State of South Carolina within the required 30 day period.”

-Shaw has been the subject of four customer complaints between 1997 and 2019, one of which was denied, according to his CRD report.
+Satya Shaw has been the subject of five customer complaints between 1997 and 2020, one of which was denied, according to his CRD report.
 Recent complaints are regarding: